z1pti3/jimi/README.md

 ![jimi sample 1](https://user-images.githubusercontent.com/66521110/123510485-cf27b080-d673-11eb-9a41-0a82de0b8115.gif)

-Jimi is an automation first platform designed from the ground by IT and Cyber Security.
-Automation first means that the usual product limitations are removed opening the possibilities of automation to all aspects of IT.
-Jimi features a rich no-code user interface creating a single pane of glass that effortlessly integrate your existing tools unlocking new possibilities and enabling cross functional automation.
+Jimi is an automation first no-code platform designed and developed originally for Security Orchestration and Response.
+Since its launch jimi has developed into a fully fledged IT automation platform which effortlessly integrates with your existing tools unlocking the potential for autonomous IT and Security operations.

-Currently jimi has over 40 public integrations and more than 200 actions and triggers. - Somthing missing?
-Ask us and we will be happy to help.
+Jimi’s power comes from the over 40 open source integrations that extend the functionally to include alerting and monitoring, asset management, software packaging and deployment, security playbooks, SIEM and XDR. – We are always looking to build new integrations so if something is missing let us know.

 View Plugins: [Plugins](https://github.com/topics/jimiplugin)